-First, network diversity refers to the degree of an individuals’ connectedness to dissimilar ties (e.g., different occupations or activities), representing access to diverse resources within social networks (Lin and Dumin, 1986).
+First, network diversity refers to the degree of an individual’s connectedness to dissimilar ties (e.g., different occupations or activities), representing access to diverse resources within social networks (Lin and Dumin, 1986).
 Thus, network diversity refers to the dispersion of an attribute tie (alteri) within the network, independently of the characteristic that an individual (ego) has (Otero and Mendoza, 2023).
-Studies by Pichler and Wallace (2009) or Lancee and Van de Werfhorst (2012) have argued that variety participation in formal organizations increases the chances of the upper classes forming more diverse social connections.
+Studies by Pichler and Wallace (2009) and Lancee and Van de Werfhorst (2012) have argued that participation in a wider range of formal organizations increases the chances of the upper classes forming more diverse social connections.
 In contrast, the working classes show a more homogeneous participation repertoire.
 Similar patterns emerge in the socioeconomic composition of networks, where the upper middle classes maintain more prestigious and diverse networks than the working classes (Carrascosa, 2023; Cepić and Tonković, 2020).
-However, I argue that while diversity accounts for the dispersion of an attribute within the network, this approach lacks an anchor position that allows to address segregation more precisely.
+However, I argue that although diversity accounts for the dispersion of an attribute within the network, by not referring to a specific social group or class, diversity falls short when talking about the segregation of a social class concerning other class positions.

-By contrast, the perspective adopted in this study is network segregation, defined as the pattern of contact an individual has with people that share similar (or the same) characteristics.
+By contrast, the perspective adopted in this study is network segregation, defined as the pattern of contact an individual has with people who share similar (or the same) characteristics.
 Here, the focus is on the similarity between the class position of individuals (ego) and their network ties (alteri).
 Therefore, it is conceptually closer to homophily and has been empirically examined through network homogeneity (Otero et al., 2021).
 Some studies have suggested that property-based boundaries are far less permeable than authority-based ones in the formation of cross-class ties.
-For example, Wright and Cho (1992) suggests that class interests tend to widen the social distance between proprietors and manual workers, while the intermediate position of supervisors and their more frequent contact with manual workers make cross-class friendships more likely.
+For example, Wright and Cho (1992) suggest that class interests tend to widen the social distance between proprietors and manual workers, while the intermediate position of supervisors and their more frequent contact with manual workers make cross-class friendships more likely.
 Similarly, Otero et al. (2021) identified a U-shaped pattern of acquaintance network segregation in Chile, where the middle classes (e.g., lower managerial professionals, clerks, and manual supervisors) exhibit lower network homogeneity than the upper and lower classes.
 Thus, segregation is most prevalent on both ends of the class structure, particularly among the lower classes.
 Otero et al. (2021) argue that segregation in the lower classes is often driven by limited life chances and reduced social participation, while upper-class segregation is largely explained by self-selection—a practice that reinforces privileged positions, which can coexist with a broader range of social connections (Otero et al., 2021).

 One theoretical implication is that experiencing segregated class-based networks may be related to class differences in redistributive preferences.
 But how are the two linked?